-This is a questions we are asked all the time, “Should I paint or seal my terracotta roof?”
+This is a questions we are asked all the time, “Should I seal my terracotta roof?”
 To put bluntly we think it’s a bad idea, but this all depends on who you talk to.

 Over the years Terracotta tiles, like any roof, collect a build up of dirt, pollution, moss and lichen making it seem visibly unattractive.
-But what lies underneath those layers are generally beautiful beautiful tiles that once restored properly look amazing.
+But what lies underneath those layers are generally beautiful beautiful tiles that once restored look amazing.